If you need to find your suit jacket and pant sizes without a measuring tape, our men’s suit size chart is a good place to start.

 Our calculator is more reliable than any suit size chart, but sometimes you just want to try the damn thing on in the flesh and fabric.
 That’s why we have showroom locations across the country where you can choose your look and dial in the fit.

-We also offer a free home try-on of our suit rentals for free.
+We also offer a free home try-on of our suits for free.
 This is a clever way to put our suit size calculator (and everything I have just told you) to the test.
 Just choose the suit or tuxedo you’d like to test out for 48 hours, answer a few simple questions, and we’ll send it to you to try on at home.